-- Bees are storing larger amounts of honey in and above the brood frames, and any other vacant space in the hive.
-This can lead to a colony becoming honey logged, which reduces the colony's brood rearing space.
+Bees are storing larger amounts of honey in and above the brood frames, and any other vacant space in the hive.
+This can lead to a colony becoming honey bound, which reduces the colony's brood rearing space.

 Orientation flights can very easily be mistaken for swarming.
 The main difference is during orientation flights, lots of bees do figures of 8 increasing in size to understand where their home is.
 Think of it like establishing GPS coordinates.

 It can be easy to confuse bees that are doing orientation flights with bees preparing to swarm.
 This short video shows the difference.

 Signs that a colony has decided they need to reproduce can be recognised by the presence and maturity of queen cells in the hive.

 Smaller, shorter, incomplete, dummy cells don’t necessarily mean that the colony is going to swarm, unless work is continued on them.
 They are often made as practice queen cups by worker bees.